Bayesian Image Reconstruction using Deep Generative Models: Method

 \subsection{Model training and evaluation}

-We train our model on data from three datasets: (i) 70,000 images from FFHQ \cite{karras2019style} at 1024x1024 resolution, 240,000 frontal-view chest X-ray image from MIMIC III \cite{johnson2016mimic} at 1024x1024 resolution, as well as 7,329 middle coronal 2D slices from a collection of 5 brain datasets: ADNI \cite{jack2008alzheimer}, OASIS \cite{marcus2010open}, PPMI \cite{marek2018parkinson}, AIBL \cite{ellis2009australian} and ABIDE \cite{heinsfeld2018identification}.
+We train our model on data from three datasets: (i) 70,000 images from FFHQ \cite{karras2019style} at $1024^2$ resolution, 240,000 frontal-view chest X-ray image from MIMIC III \cite{johnson2016mimic} at $1024^2$ resolution, as well as 7,329 middle coronal 2D slices from a collection of 5 brain datasets: ADNI \cite{jack2008alzheimer}, OASIS \cite{marcus2010open}, PPMI \cite{marek2018parkinson}, AIBL \cite{ellis2009australian} and ABIDE \cite{heinsfeld2018identification}.
 We obtained ethical approval for all data used.
 All brain images were pre-registered rigidly.
 For all experiments, we trained the generator, in our case StyleGAN2, on 90\% of the data, and left the remaining 10\% for testing.
 We did not use the pre-trained StyleGAN2 on FFHQ as it was trained on the full FFHQ.
 Training was performed on 4 Titan-Xp GPUs using StyleGAN2 config-e, and was performed for 20,000,000 images shown to the discriminator (20,000 kimg), which took almost 2 weeks on our hardware.
 For a description of the generator training on all three datasets, see Supp.
 Section \ref{training}.
+For a description of the inference times of BRGM MAP and VI, see Supp.
+Section \ref{times}.

-For super-resolution, we compared our approach to \pulse, \esrgan\ and \srfbn, while for in-painting, we compared to \patchgan.
+We compare our method with the state-of-the-art methods in super-resolution (\esrgan\ and \srfbn) as well as in-painting (\patchgan).
+We additionally compared with \pulse\ due to its closeness to our method, as well as the use of the state-of-the-art StyleGAN model.
 For these methods, we downloaded the pre-trained models.
 We could not compare with NeRF \cite{mildenhall2020nerf} as it requires multiple views of the same object.
 Since DIP \cite{ulyanov2018deep} uses statistics in the input image only and cannot handle large masks or large super-resolution factors, we did not include it in the performance evaluation, although we show results with DIP in the supplementary material.
-For \pulse, we could only apply it on FFHQ, as we were unable to re-train StyleGAN2 in Pytorch instead of Tensorflow, which we used in our implementation.
+For \pulse, we only tested it on FFHQ, as for the medical datasets it required re-training of the StyleGAN2 generator in their own PyTorch implementation, that was different from the official StyleGAN2 implementation.
 We release our code with the CC-BY license.